Photo: Sara Mc Key

 • buying things that last longer

 • Choose products with some kind of eco-label.
 With an eco-labeled product you know that somebody has selected and assessed relevant information about the environmental impact of the product.
-If you can´t find products with eco-labels, ask for it.
-This way you show that there is a demand for this.
+If you can't find products with eco-labels, ask for it.

-• Keep on the lookout for hazard symbols.
+• Keep looking out for hazard symbols.
 They show that a product can be dangerous for your health or for the environment.
 Learn to recognize them and follow the instructions on them carefully.

 • Choose high quality if you have the option.
 It is often sustainable to buy something of a higher quality that is more expensive but longer lasting.